 - Changes in company’s share capital.

-- All Mexico resident companies are required to maintain a local registered address in the country;
+- It is mandatory for all Mexico resident companies to maintain a local registered address in the country;

 - Resident companies must seek approval from the Mexican government on all M&A matters;

 - All publicly listed companies must file financial reports with the Mexican Securities and national banking commission;